 Now for Beth Moore....

 So with this as my background, I went into the Praying God's Word Bible study by Beth Moore, and I was just completely undone when I came to an understanding that the God of the universes would not only allow us, but want us to pray directly to him, to come boldly before the Throne of grace, and into his very presence.
 The class consisted of each member being given an acrylic holder that contained a large number of small index cards on which Scripture was written.
 We were taught to read the Scripture, dwell on the passage for a few minutes, and then pray the Scripture back to God.
 Seems pretty remedial doesn't it?
-But this was an entirely new concept to me, so much so that in the middle of one class, I was so overcome with joy about knowing, finally knowing really and truly, how to speak to God that I began to weep so profusely I couldn't even explain to my (concerned!) friends why I was crying.
+But this was an entirely new concept to me, so much so that in the middle of one class, I was so overcome with joy about knowing, finally knowing really and truly, how to speak to God, that I began to cry.
 So for that study alone, I have tremendous goodwill toward Beth Moore.
 To this day, I pray using the principles for prayer as taught to me in that class, and have now taught these principles to my own children.
 And that is why I'm deeply, deeply grieved to have watched Beth Moore slowly become more and mystical in both her manner of speech and her teaching over time.

 So back to the Passion 2012 conference.
 If you happen to click on the Passion 2012 graphic at the top of this post, you will see a tagline that says: